Sports Betting 101: Best Tips, Tricks, and Strategies for Betting on College Football

 College Football Is a Coaches’ League

 College football is a coaches’ league.
-So is the NFL, but as Apricena points out, college football takes coaching to a whole new level.
+So is the NFL, but as former SharpSide expert contributor J.J.
+Apricena pointed out in a video for the channel, college football takes coaching to a whole new level.

 “The same coaches are always around in bowl season in big games,” Apricena says.
 “You need to understand that with these big coaches, these are the most heavily bet teams.”